Charlie Plummer

 Charlie Plummer with his younger brother

-His parents encouraged his interest but didn't rush to use their connections.
+His parents supported his dreams but refused to fast-track him through their industry connections.
 Charlie honed his skills on small amateur stages before getting his own agent at 11 and soon landing his first role in the short film "Frank."
 After that came guest roles in TV series like "Onion SportsDome" and "Person of Interest."

 Early Roles

-Charlie Plummer fondly recalls telling his agent at age ten that he dreamed of being a theater actor and would never act in films.
-Yet by 2011, he landed a supporting role as Michael Thompson in the popular HBO series "Boardwalk Empire," starring Steve Buscemi.
-His character appears in eight episodes across seasons two to four.
+Charlie Plummer fondly remembers telling his agent at age ten that he dreamed of being a theater actor and would never do films.
+But by 2011, he'd landed a supporting role as Michael Thompson in the hit HBO series "Boardwalk Empire," starring Steve Buscemi.
+His character appeared in eight episodes spanning seasons two through four.

 Scene from the series 'Boardwalk Empire'